This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 Back Pain Does Not Have to be a Part of Your Daily Life.

 According to a study conducted over 14 years in North Carolina, nearly 80% of the population studied suffered from back pain.
-The study found that low back pain is one of the most common causes of low work days.
-At the time of publication, the estimate was 149 million work days were lost annually to low back pain.
-During the study, there was a 10% increase is patients suffering from back pain.
+The study found that low back pain is one of the most common causes of lost workdays.
+At the time of publication, the estimate was 149 million workdays were lost annually to low back pain.
+During the study, there was a 10% increase in patients suffering from back pain.